hmlongco/RxSwiftWidgets/README.md

 The *DynamicTableSectionWidget* initializer also takes a closure that, when called, constructs the interface needed to display each user.
 Here it's just a simple *TableCellWidget* that shows the user's name.

 It also has an *onSelect* modifier that's called whenever the user taps on a cell.
-As shown, it uses a *navigatior* instance to push a new *[UserDetailsWidget](https://github.com/hmlongco/RxSwiftWidgets/blob/master/RxSwiftWidgetsDemo/Application/Users/UserDetailsWidget.swift)* onto the stack.
+As shown, it uses a *navigatior* instance to push a new *UserDetailsWidget* onto the stack.

 The *TableWidget* itself has an *onRefresh* modifier.
-Here's the closure fires when the view is initially created as well as whenever the user does a pull-to-refresh.
+Here the closure is called when the view is initially created as well as whenever the user does a pull-to-refresh.

 Finally, we have a couple of modifiers that control the navigation bar title and appearance, in addition to informing the constraint system that we want our tableview to fill the entire screen and ignore the safearea.

 That's it.
-That's all of the code for the entire screen ([minus the data loading code in the view model](https://github.com/hmlongco/RxSwiftWidgets/blob/master/RxSwiftWidgetsDemo/Application/Users/UserListWidget.swift)).
+That's all of the code to define the entire screen ([minus the data loading code in the view model](https://github.com/hmlongco/RxSwiftWidgets/blob/master/RxSwiftWidgetsDemo/Application/Users/UserListWidget.swift)).
 You didn't create and configure a UITableViewController.
 No delegates.
 No datasources.

 A complete table view with navigation, dynamic data, and pull-to-refresh, in just 24 lines of code.
 Interested?